wesleyem/th57/EPS.md

 1. ECS and DEFOG blower ... **OFF**
 2. Vents/windows ... **Open**
 3. Slip or skid aircraft to eliminate smoke and fumes

+##### If source of the smoke and/or fumes cannot be identified

+4. Land as soon as possible

 ---
 ### Post Shutdown Fire (Internal)